tomtetzlaff/dict2tex/README.md

 ## Example

 The example in the `example` folder demonstrates how to generate LaTeX macros and parameter tables from a toy parameter set.
-The full example can be executed by executing
+The full example can be run by executing

 ```console
 cd example